opnfv/barometer/docs/requirements/02-measuring_telco_traffic_and_performance_KPIs.rst

 Measuring Telco Traffic and Performance KPIs
 ============================================
-This section will look at what SFQM has done to enable Measuring Telco Traffic and Performance KPIs.
+This section will discuss the SFQM features that enable Measuring Telco Traffic and Performance KPIs.

 ..
 Figure:: stats_and_timestamps.png